gxf1212/notes/MD/FYP-notes.md

 - run the 3rd script `edit_psf.py` to remove unparametrized angles/dihedrals, etc.

+  - regenerate angles dihedrals is not useful

+  - auto-detect triple bonds is ok

 - normal measurement, equilibration and run, but not necessary to gradually heat up (but if you like...)

 principles